SHORT STORY by Bob

 show her, some bit of seashore flora or fauna that he had come upon while

-simply sitting and sunning himself on a rock and waiting, or as likely, while
+simply sitting and sunning himself on a rock and waiting, or as likely,

 letting himself down to the level of the water where the outrushing tide